 - Restitution, including the value of the service animal; replacement and training or retraining expenses for the service animal and the user; veterinary and other medical and boarding expenses for the service animal; medical expenses for the user; and lost wages or income incurred by the user during any period that the user is without the services of the service animal, may be required.

 - Access a summary publication called Revised ADA Requirements for Service Animals from the U.S. Department of Justice's ADA.gov website.

 - Access the complete 2010 Title II regulations governing Nondiscrimination on the Basis of Disability in State and Local Government Services from the ADA.gov website.

-- Florida law may be inconsistent in some ways with the ADA.
 If you are denied access or encounter an issue with your service animal under Florida law, please contact us at 1-800-342-0823.

 - Florida Statute Chapter 413.08 - Rights of an individual with a disability; use of a service animal; discrimination in public employment or housing accommodations; penalties from the Online Sunshine website.

 - Florida Statute Chapter 413.081 - Interference with or injury to a service animal; penalties; restitution laws from the Online Sunshine website.

 - Access the Florida Department of Education's 2010 Memo and Guidance on the Use of Service Animals by Students with Disabilities from the Exceptional Education and Student Services Publications webpage.

 - Access the U.S. Department of Justice ADA Update: A Primer for Small Business and Service Animals